 Following are the steps to set up our development environment:

-- Once we have installed Java and the port 2990 is ready, we can download the latest version of Atlassian plugin SDK from https://developer.atlassian.com/ display/DOCS/Getting+Started.
+- Once we have installed Java and the port 2990 is ready, we can download the latest version of Atlassian plugin Development from https://developer.atlassian.com/ display/DOCS/Getting+Started.

 - Install the SDK by following the instructions provided on the Atlassian Developer Documentation page, depending upon the operating system.
 Let’s call this directory SDK_HOME.